uchicago-2023-capp30122/30122-project-climate_change_is_not_a_joke/README.md

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/5.project_plots.png)

 <p><b>6.
-Data Table</b> -shows the individual project details of the selected country, user can also be directed to the project page through the project url on the last column</p>
+Data Table</b> -shows the individual project details of the selected country, user can also be directed to the project page through the project url and key words for search</p>

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/6.project_datatable.png)